haroohie-club/SerialLoops/README.md

 ```
 This will symlink the CMake binaries to `/usr/local/bin` which is necessary for the build to work.

+On Linux, you will need to install the SDL2 binaries for your distribution.

 ### Building
 To build Serial Loops for your platform, run:
 ```bash